ClickUp vs. Asana: Which is Best in 2023? (Detailed Breakdown)

 - Unlimited ($5 per month/billed annually) – Everything in the Individual plan + unlimited storage, unlimited integrations, unlimited workspaces, 1000 automation recipes per month, box view, Gantt chart, and more.

 - Business ($9 per month/billed annually) – Everything in the Unlimited plan + 10,000 automation recipes per month, activity view, workload view, mind maps, time in status, granular time estimates, etc.

 - Business Plus ($19 per month/billed annually) – Everything in the Business plan + 25,000 automation recipes, team sharing, subtasks on multiple lists, personalized admin training, and more.

 - Enterprise (Custom plan) – Everything in the Business Plus plan + 250,000 automation recipes per month, Enterprise API, unlimited custom roles, Tableau web connector, dedicated customer success manager, and more.
 Contact sales for the price.

-Whether you are a freelancer, small or mid-sized business, or enterprise organization, ClickUp’s pricing plans provide you with features based on your company size and growth needs.
+Whether you are a freelancer, small or mid-sized business, or enterprise organization, ClickUp’s pricing plans provide features based on your company size and growth needs.

-Asana offers four plans, which include one freemium plan and three paid plans.
+Asana offers four plans, including one freemium and three paid plans.